 - 1. Working capital requirement

 - Maintain appropriate working capital levels

 - Maintain commodity hedging arrangements

 - 3. Digital and enabling investment

-- > Continued evolution in digital offering
+- Continued evolution in digital offering

-- Investment in other assets to facilitate the Group's growth or efficiency
+- > Investment in other assets to facilitate the Group's growth or efficiency

 - 5. Shareholder returns

-- Dividend increasing on a sustainable basis, broadly aligned with earnings and to c.3x dividend cover
+- > Dividend increasing on a sustainable basis, broadly aligned with earnings and to c.3x dividend cover

-- Share buy-back and/or special dividend to the extent surplus cash exists and distributable reserves are sufficient
+- > Share buy-back and/or special dividend to the extent surplus cash exists and distributable reserves are sufficient

-- 2. Growth investment - Marketing, brand and sales investments to accelerate growth - Capital investment in smart metering assets for index-linked annuity income stream - 4.
-Value accretive acquisition - > Customer book or other related M&A - Requires appropriate ROCE and cash flow returns above WACC2
+- 2. Growth investment - > Marketing, brand and sales investments to accelerate growth - > Capital investment in smart metering assets for index-linked annuity income stream - > Customer book or other related M&A